HepsGD/nim-to-openai-proxy/README.md

 Firstly head to https://build.nvidia.com/ and login/create an account.
 Then click your profile icon and navigate to "API keys".
 There you can generate an API key, and label it whatever you want.
 Save it immediately — you'll need to regenerate it if lost.

-You *can* use basically any service that allows cloud deployments/VMs with a static IP, but I recommend Railway, Render, and Vercel.
+You *can* use basically any service that allows cloud deployments/VMs with a static IP, but I recommend Railway, Render, and Vercel (which I personally use).
 Possibly Oracle if you are comfortable with SSH and value the freedom it gives, but Railway is the easiest to setup.
 You need to login to Railway with your Github. **Fork the repo before deploying.
 I cannot see your env vars, but forking ensures your deployment is fully isolated!** This prevents me (or anyone) from seeing your deployment in Railway's dashboard or through github.
 I also recommend making sure deployments aren't visible on the frontpage.
 After you have made a deployment, you need to wait around 3 minutes for it to finish deploying.
 Then go into the "variables" tab, and create an env var with the name "NIM_API_KEY", and enter your NVAPI key into the variable.
 Next in your deployment go to the settings page, and there the networking section.
 Generate a public URL for your deployment.
 This is necessary to access it.
 Now your proxy is ready.

 ### Important Information
 You can check the status of your proxy with the "/health" endpoint, and a list of models with "/v1/models".
 These endpoints intentionally do not require the auth, so clients can verify connectivity before configuring auth.
-Your actual chat endpoint is in "/v1/chat/completions", and is the one you use in Janitor AI/SillyTavern or whatever platform you use.
-The client never sees your NVAPI key, which is why we don't use it as the auth, since the whole point of the auth configuration is so that your NVAPI key is not stored on your client.
+Your actual chat endpoint is in "/v1/chat/completions", and is the one you use in whatever platform The client never sees your NVAPI key, which is why we don't use it as the auth, since the whole point of the auth configuration is so that your NVAPI key is not stored on your client.

 ### Optional Environment Variables